-Porcelain Fixed Bridges in San Diego
+Porcelain Fixed Bridges in San Diego, CA

 A dental bridge is a fixed (non-removable) appliance and is an excellent way to replace missing teeth.